You Must Hunt By Written Permission Only

 The “hunting by written permission” law (amendment to Tennessee Code Annotated 70-4-106) applies to all hunters.

-Under this law, if the land is properly posted, wildlife officers or any other law enforcement officer can take persons hunting any wildlife without written permission of the landowner to court without further involvement by the landowner.
+Under this law, if the land is properly posted, wildlife officers or any other law enforcement officer can take persons hunting any wildlife without the written permission of the landowner to court without further involvement by the landowner.

 Does the hunting by permission law apply to all land?